KyleGospo/docs.bazzite.gg/src/Advanced/bazzite-cli.md

 <!--{"url_discourse": "https://universal-blue.discourse.group/docs?topic=970", "fetched_at": "2024-09-03 16:43:14.005694+00:00"}-->
 <!-- ANCHOR_END: METADATA -->

->### You're using bazzite, of course you have the coolest UNIX tools right at your disposal.
+<sub>You're using bazzite, of course you have the coolest UNIX tools right at your disposal.</sub>

 ![bazzite-cli|690x463, 75%](../img/bazzite-cli.png)